zer0gravty/Guides/Javascript.md

    - Watch this video on powerful, modern web layout designs: https://www.youtube.com/watch?v=qm0IfG1GyZU

    Complete all the modules in the Full Stack Open curriculum.
-   This will introduce you to React, the front-end framework javascript library created by Facebook.
-It will use modern, functional programming with React, and then teach Node.js, Express (server-side JavaScript library), GraphQL (API design) and MongoDB (document style, non-relation DB schema).
+   This will introduce you to React, the popular, front-end framework JavaScript library created by Facebook.
+It will teach modern, functional programming with React, and then teach Node.js, Express (server-side JavaScript library), GraphQL (API design) and MongoDB (document style, non-relation databasing) to develop a full-stack web application.

    Platform: Independent - [fullstackopen.com](https://fullstackopen.com/en/)